davidjb/presentations/source/index.rst

 .. note::

-    XXX Rework

-    Condition yourself: Be open to new ideas.
-Remember there are lots of good ideas and technology out there.
-Reinventing the wheel is okay, if there's a good reason.
-Make sure it's a good one before you do.

-    Create social coding profiles:  get a GitHub and Bitbucket profile.
-You get a lot for free, including code hosting.
-Social coding platforms and social media are great starting points.
-If you're not familiar with version control, learn through free tutorials.

-    * Free code hosting
-    * Connect with other projects
-    * Lots more tools, especially for students.
+    * Create profiles: free source code hosting, automatic profiles of activity.
+Embrace version control (tutorials etc); its importance can't be overstated.
+Not just 3AM when something goes wrong.
+GH and BB have education freebies.

+    * Release your code:  if it's helped you, it'll help others.
+Marketing not required; people will find you.

+    * Leverage other projects:  if something does what you need, use it or adapt it.

-    Contribute back: If you're working with open technologies, and notice something wrong, create an issue.
-Work with the developer to see it through.
+    * Contribute back: something wrong, create an issue.
+Suggest features.

-    Target open source: Actively seek and power your projects with open source -- make sure they're free and unencumbered.
-If something goes wrong, you can fix it or debug it and you're guaranteed later versions will be free too.

-    Release your own code: You can charge f or support, ask for donations for feature requests, etc, but odds are you'll benefit from people using and contributing to your own code, if it's open and free.

-    Be open and accepting:  Remember that others out there could be making their very first contribution to open source too.
-You might beneFind projects you're interested in: If something doesn't work correctly, don 't get upset, jump in and help sort it out.
-Noone is perfect, and software is just the same.
-Odds are if you've hit a bug, someone else will soon (or has already).
+      Submit patches or pull requests of code.

-    Attend conferences, user groups:  mostly major cities in Australia, but there's always room for more groups in region Centres.
+    * Attend conferences, user groups:  mostly major cities in Australia, but there's always room for more groups in region Centres.

-    Open resume: Create an online resume and make it open too.
-Consider making an open source repo for your resume.
-There's coding tools like JSONResume that you can use to create beautiful looking resumes.
+    * Be open:  you can't know everything, but you can learn from others.
+      There's always new ideas.

 * **Create your profile.** Sign up for `GitHub <https://github.com>`_ and